 1

-Natural outdoor pool Pulvermaar GILLENFELD One of the great natural beauties of the Volcanic Eifel is the Pulvermaar, embedded in a wonderful landscape, surrounded by beech forests - a natural monument of volcanic origin.
-As Germany's deepest maar, its crystal-clear water invites you to swim, go boating or fish.
-There is a disabled-accessible entrance to the Pulvermaar.
-The surrounding, well-kept lawns offer bathers the opportunity to relax after swimming in the natural pool Pulvermaar or one of the non-swimmers' pools or after using the water slide.
-Play equipment and a children's paddling pool also offer the little ones fun playing and swimming.
-In the cafeteria with outdoor terrace belonging to the outdoor pool, visitors and bathers can enjoy a unique view of the maar with coffee, cake and various delicacies in a cozy atmosphere.
-The use of watercraft of any kind, such as stand-up paddles (SUPs) or other floating bodies, is unfortunately not permitted on the Dauner Maar and the Pulvermaar by order of the Lower Nature Conservation Authority of the Vulkaneifel district.
-The exception is the community's own pedal boats and rowing boats.
-If you have any questions, please contact the Lower Nature Conservation Authority of the Vulkaneifel district.
+Naturfreibad Pulvermaar GILLENFELD Among the great natural beauties of the volcanic Eifel is the Pulvermaar, nestled in a magnificent landscape, surrounded by beech forests – a natural monument of volcanic origin.
+As Germany's deepest maar, it invites you with its crystal-clear water for swimming, boating, or fishing.
+An accessible entry into the Pulvermaar is available.
+The surrounding, well-kept sunbathing lawns offer bathers the opportunity to relax after swimming in the Naturfreibad Pulvermaar or one of the non-swimmer pools or after using the water slide.
+Play equipment and a children's paddling pool also offer fun and bathing enjoyment for the little ones.
+In the cafeteria belonging to the outdoor pool, with an outdoor terrace, visitors and bathers can enjoy a unique maar view with coffee, cake, and various delicacies in a cozy atmosphere.
+The use of watercraft of all kinds, such as Stand-Up-Paddles (SUPs) or other floating devices, is unfortunately not permitted on the Dauner Maaren and the Pulvermaar by order of the Lower Nature Conservation Authority of the Vulkaneifel district.
+The exception are the municipally owned pedal and rowing boats.
+Should you have any questions, please contact the Lower Nature Conservation Authority Vulkaneifel.

 2